atkins126/DelphiFun/README.md

 A collection of some functions I wrote for other applications or out of boredom.

+# A look at IfThen

+Every new Delphi programmer should be aware that in any common IfThen implementation, both return values for the conditions are calculated by the compiler prior to calling the IfThen construct.
+This poses no problem when working with constants but will when the calculations are costly i.e. when retrieving different rows from a database based on the condition.

+Check the IfThen project for a solution using Generics and anonymous functions.

 # Yet another TExecutor implementation

 TExecutor executes a binary file either in foreground or background.